 1924 – Charles A. Ellwood, Cornell alumnus (B.A.
 1896), elected 14th president of the American Sociological Society.
 At Cornell, he studied with Ross, Wilcox, and J.W.
 Jenks

 1932 – Luther L. Bernard, former Cornell Sociologist (1925-1926), elected 22nd president of the American Sociological Society.

 1939 – Department of Sociology and Anthropology founded.
 Leonard S. Cottrell named first chairperson.
 Department located in Morrill Hall.

 1941-1947 – Louis Guttman, developer of “Guttman Scaling,” contributor to The American Soldier, and later founder of the Israel Institute for Applied Social Research (renamed the “Guttman Institute” in 1987), works as a professor of Sociology at Cornell.
-Obituaries: New York Times, Public Opinion Quarterly
+Obituary: New York Times,

 1946 – Robin M Williams Jr. joins the faculty as an Associate Professor of Sociology.
 Promoted to Full Professor in 1948.
 Retired in 1985.
 Biographical Summary